dbs-leipzig/gradoop/README.md

 Contains EPG-operators implemented with Apache MapReduce and I/O formats used by these operator implementations.

-##### gradoop-biiig
+##### gradoop-examples

-Contains BIIIG-specific data readers and example analytical pipelines for business related graph data.
+Contains example pipelines showing use cases for Gradoop.

+*   BIIIG pipeline for business related graph data using specific data readers
+*   RDF pipeline for semantic web analysis

 ##### gradoop-checkstyle